|Size||20-24 in (50-60 cm)|

 The female doesn’t get broody every year, only when the rimu tree has fruited.
 They lay 3-4 eggs, and the chicks hatch after 30 days.
 After 10 weeks, they don’t need their parents anymore and go their separate ways.

-A kakapo can live to be 90 years old!
+A kakapo can live to up to 90 years!

 This fact sheet was submitted by animalfunfacts.net fan L.R.
-Thanks for your amazing article!
+Thanks!
 Do you want to write a fan fact sheet?